freedomofpress/securedrop-builder/README.md

 1. Update versions as necessary in the project's repository, and open a pull request
 2. Do a test build following steps in "Build a package" section below
 3. Create a PR to this repository with updated build logic (if necessary) and updated debian changelog (using `./scripts/update-changelog`).
 Note around the time this PR is merged, there should be a corresponding tag in the associated package code's repository.
 Otherwise, nightly builds will fail
-4. Push the release tag for use in building
+4. Push the release tag for use in building to the project's repository
 5. Merge the project's repository code
 6. Re-run CI in this repository, it will use the latest tag and build logic to test the build
 7. Build tarballs, and create a detached signature with the release key